 Principal Cast : Tom Cruise, Jeremy Renner, Simon Pegg, Rebecca Ferguson, Ving Rhames, Sean Harris, Alec Baldwin, Simon McBurney, Zhang Jingchu, America Olivio, Jens Hulten, Tom Hollander.

-Synopsis: Ethan and team take on their most impossible mission yet, eradicating the Syndicate – an International rogue organization as highly skilled as they are, committed to destroying the IMF.
+Synopsis: Ethan and team take on their most impossible mission yet, eradicating the Syndicate – an International rogue organisation as highly skilled as they are, committed to destroying the IMF.

 While on a mission in Russia, IMF Agent Ethan Hunt (Cruise) discovers a link to the mysterious Syndicate, a kind of anti-IMF working to uncover the identities of agents around the globe.
 With CIA Director Alan Hunley (Alec Baldwin) seeking to shut down IMF, Hunt recruits his associates Benji Dunn (Simon Pegg) and Luther Stickell (Ving Rhames) to assist him when his ability to track the Syndicate is compromised.
 William Brandt (Jeremy Renner) works to keep the CIA from locating Hunt or the mission until it is completed, while another undercover operative, Ilsa Faust (Rebecca Ferguson) continually crosses paths with Hunt as they work to bring the Syndicate down.